 How to Break a Lease in Arizona Without Breaking a Sweat

-Leases are intended to protect both landlords and tenants, and breaking a lease in Arizona without just cause can leave a tenant vulnerable to a bad credit history, lost deposits, and difficulty finding rental housing in the future.
+Leases are intended to protect both landlords and tenants, and without just cause can leave a tenant vulnerable to a bad credit history, lost deposits, and difficulty finding rental housing in the future.
 As a tenant, you're bound by the terms in your rental agreement, but you can still break your lease without penalty if your landlord doesn't hold up their end of the bargain.

 Even if you don't have valid grounds to break the lease, you can get away with it without serious repercussions if you take certain steps, which you can either do yourself if you have the time and knowledge, or if you have the help of DoNotPay.